-The transcribed interviews, field notes, and documents were organized according to dates, classroom configuration, and individual and focus group interviews.
-The researcher reviewed the data to get a sense of the overall picture emerging from the various information sources.
-The transcribed data from the individual and focus group interviews were coded according to the emergent themes that arose from the focus groups and individual interviews.
+During the final phase of data analysis, the transcribed interviews, field notes, and documents were organized according to dates, classroom configuration, and individual and focus group interviews.
+The researcher revisited the data to get a sense of the overall picture emerging from the various information sources.
+The data were organized into three categories related to students' experiences, attitudes and perceptions toward school (See Figure 1).
+The data were labeled and indexed to organize the material into meaningful and manageable themes within the three categories.
 Detailed descriptions and in-depth quotations were included to provide understanding and insights into the themes that arose throughout the data analysis process.
-The data were labeled and indexed to organize the material into meaningful and manageable categories.
-Questions that developed from the transcribed reports were presented to students in an interview format to verify data previously collected.
-The notes collected from the classroom observations were transcribed to provide information related to the classroom behaviors and school attitudes of the students, and were also coded thematically.
+The notes collected from the classroom observations also provided information related to the classroom behaviors and school attitudes of the students, and were coded thematically.